sooriyaarachchi/pybites.github.io-src/content/beautiful_python.md

 * Use enumerate to loop over collections and indices, use reversed(collections) to loop backwards.

 * Use the zip built-in to loop over two collections: zip(collection1, collection2).
 To make a dict from two collections: dict(zip(names, colors)).
-Use izip if the collections are not of the same length.
+Use [zip_longest](https://docs.python.org/3.7/library/itertools.html#itertools.zip_longest) if the collections are not of the same length.

 * Use the sorted key argument to customize sort order of a collection, so to sort by dict value you can use: sorted(d.items(), key=lambda a: a[1])